Channel-wise Knowledge Distillation for Dense Prediction

 \section{Conclusion}

-In this paper, we have summarized previous segmentation distillation methods as the spatial distillation paradigm, and a novel structural knowledge transfer strategy, {\it i.e.}, channel-wise distillation, is proposed.
-Experimental results show that the proposed channel-wise distillation method consistently outperforms almost all existing KD methods on three public benchmark datasets with various network backbones.
-Additionally, our experiments demonstrate the efficiency and effectiveness of our channel-wise distillation, and it can further complement the spatial distillation methods.
-We hope that the proposed simple and effective channel-wise distillation can serve as a strong baseline for effectively training compact networks for many other dense prediction tasks, including object detection, instance segmentation and panoptic segmentation.
+In this paper, we have proposed a novel channel-wise distillation for dense prediction tasks.
+Different from previous spatial distillation methods, we normalize the activations of each channel to a probability map.
+Then, the asymmetry KL divergence is applied to minimize the discrepancy between the teacher and the student network.
+Experimental results show that the proposed distillation method consistently outperforms state-of-the-art distillation methods on four public benchmark datasets with various network backbones, for both semantic segmentation and object detection.

-\textbf{Declaration of Conflicting Interests: } Chunhua Shen and his employer received no financial support for the research, authorship, and/or publication of this article.
+Additionally, our ablation experiments demonstrate the efficiency and effectiveness of our channel-wise distillation, and it can further complement the spatial distillation methods.
+We hope that the proposed simple and effective distillation method can serve as a strong baseline for effectively training compact networks for many other dense prediction tasks, including instance segmentation, depth estimation and panoptic segmentation.